lea19019/blog-microservice/README.md

 "moduleResolution": "node"
 "outDir": "./dist"
 ```
+You might also want to create your `src` folder right away, and add a `app.ts` file.

 Add this script to `scripts` in **package.json** to have `nodemon` run the app and watch for changes
 ```json